gvwilson/sdxpy/src/db/index.md

 this strategy won't give us as much of a performance boost as we'd like.
 The reason is that computers do file I/O in [%g page "pages" %] that are typically two or four kilobytes in size.
-If we want to read a single byte, the operating system actually reads a full page and then gives us just the byte we asked for.
+Even when we want to read a single byte, the operating system always reads a full page and then gives us just the byte we asked for.

-A more efficient strategy is therefore to group records together in [%g block_memory "blocks of memory" %], each of which is the same size as a page, and an [%i "index (a database)" "index" %] in memory to tell us which records are in which blocks.
+A more efficient strategy is
+to group records together in [%g block_memory "blocks of memory" %], each of which is the same size as a page, and create an [%i "index (a database)" "index" %] in memory to tell us which records are in which blocks.
 When we add a record,
 we only write its block to disk;
 similarly,
-when we need a record whose block isn't already in memory, we only need to read that block.
+when we need a record whose block isn't already in memory, we only read that block.

 At this point we need to address an issue we should have tackled earlier.
 How do we handle updates to records?
-I.e.,
+For example,
 suppose we already have a record with the ID 12345;
 what do we do when we get another record with the same ID?
 If we are storing the entire database in a single dictionary,